Aviah/one-click-django-docs/deployment.md

-This will push to production master and reload mod_wsgi.
+This will push to production/master, and reload mod_wsgi.

 ## Deployment of js, css Changes